PFAS: Definition

-A physical sample of PFOA, appearing as a white solid as seen here in a relatively pure form.
-It is commonly referred to as the main harmful PFAS chemical and PFOA is responsible for many of the negative health effects commonly associated with PFAS.
+A sample of PFOA, appearing here as a white solid.

 Per- and polyfluoroalkyl substances are a group of synthetic organofluorine chemical compounds that have multiple fluorine atoms attached to an alkyl chain.
 Different organizations use different definitions for PFAS, leading to estimates of between 8,000 and 7 million chemicals within the group.
 The EPA toxicity database, DSSTox, lists 14,735 unique PFAS chemical compounds.
+7 million are listed in PubChem.

-An early definition required that they contain at least one perfluoroalkyl moiety, \sC_{n}F_{2n+1}|.
+An early definition stated that PFAS were "aliphatic substances that contain 1 or more C atoms on which all the H substituents (present in the nonfluorinated analogues from which they are notionally derived) have been replaced by F atoms, in such a manner that they contain the perfluoroalkyl moiety, \sC_{n}F_{2n+1}|".
 Beginning in 2021, the OECD expanded its terminology, stating that "PFAS are defined as fluorinated substances that contain at least one fully fluorinated methyl or methylene carbon atom (without any H/Cl/Br/I atom attached to it), i.e., with a few noted exceptions, any chemical with at least a perfluorinated methyl group (\sCF3) or a perfluorinated methylene group (\sCF2\s) is a PFAS."
-This definition notably includes Carbon tetrafluoride.

-The United States Environmental Protection Agency (EPA) defines PFAS in the Drinking Water Contaminant Candidate List 5 as substances that contain "at least one of the following three structures: R\sCF2\sCF(R')R", where both the \sCF2\s and \sCF\s moieties are saturated carbons, and none of the R groups can be hydrogen; R\sCF2\sO\sCF2\s(R'), where both the \sCF2\s moieties are saturated carbons, and none of the R groups can be hydrogen; or CF3\sC\s(CF3)RR', where all the carbons are saturated, and none of the R groups can be hydrogen.
+The United States Environmental Protection Agency (EPA) defines PFAS more narrowly in the Drinking Water Contaminant Candidate List 5 as substances that contain "at least one of the following three structures: R\sCF2\sCF(R')R", where both the \sCF2\s and \sCF\s moieties are saturated carbons, and none of the R groups can be hydrogen; R\sCF2\sO\sCF2\s(R'), where both the \sCF2\s moieties are saturated carbons, and none of the R groups can be hydrogen; or CF3\sC\s(CF3)RR', where all the carbons are saturated, and none of the R groups can be hydrogen.
 A summary table of some PFAS definitions is provided in Hammel et al (2022).